thejsway/thejsway/manuscript/chapter14.md

 ### Selecting an item according to its ID

-Lastly, each element of the DOM provides a method called `getElementById()` that returns among all sub-elements with the ID passed as a parameter.
+Lastly, the document variable provides a method called `getElementById ()` that returns the element with the passed ID as a parameter, among all sub-elements of the document.
 It returns `null` if no associated element can be found.

 The following code selects and displays the list with ID `"new"`.